-NaHCO3 IV infusions are made in the following formulations:
+NaHCO3 IV infusions are available in the following formulations:

 Common Uses of Sodium Bicarbonate

 Cardiac arrest: Currently, routine bicarbonate administration for cardiac arrest is no longer a recommendation.
-It should only be administered for cardiac arrest due to hyperkalemia or due to tricyclic antidepressant overdose or in metabolic acidosis.
+It should only be administered for cardiac arrest due to hyperkalemia or tricyclic antidepressant overdose, or metabolic acidosis.
 Dosing is 1 mEq/kg per dose, repeated according to arterial blood gas measurements.
 Sodium bicarbonate should ideally be given after adequate alveolar ventilation and the initiation of cardiac compressions.

 Acute metabolic acidosis: If pH is less than 7.1 or pH less than 7.1 to 7.2 in patients with severe acute kidney injury (oliguria or 2-fold or larger increase in serum creatinine level)

-Chronic metabolic acidosis: 50-100 mEq oral tablet can be initiated and titrated according to the ongoing evaluation of acid-base balance.
+Chronic metabolic acidosis: 50 to 100 mEq oral tablet can be initiated and titrated according to the ongoing evaluation of acid-base balance.

-Lactic acidosis: Use of sodium bicarbonate remains controversial, but is an option if pH is below 7.
+Lactic acidosis: The use of sodium bicarbonate remains controversial but is an option if pH is below 7.

-Diabetic ketoacidosis: Use of sodium bicarbonate remains controversial in diabetic ketoacidosis since recovery outcome is similar with or without NaHCO3.
-However, sodium bicarbonate is still a recommendation if the pH is below 7 after 1 hour of fluid administration.
+Diabetic ketoacidosis: The use of sodium bicarbonate remains controversial in diabetic ketoacidosis since recovery outcome is similar with or without NaHCO3.
+However, sodium bicarbonate is still recommended if the pH is below 7 after 1 hour of fluid administration.
 Sodium bicarbonate should be given in hypotonic fluid every two hours until pH is at least 7.

 Hyperkalemia: When patients with severe hyperkalemia (serum potassium level of more than 6 mEq/L or more than 5.5 mEq/L with arrhythmia or EKG changes) have metabolic acidosis, sodium bicarbonate should be administered.
 The dose needed is empirical and is unpredictable.
 Initially, 150 mEq of sodium bicarbonate can be given in 1 liter of 5% dextrose over 4 hours.
 More can be given if acidosis does not correct with this regimen.
 If there is a need to decrease serum potassium emergently, 50 mEq of NaHCO3 IV can be given over 5 minutes, followed by other methods of potassium reduction.

-Sodium bicarbonate administration can be at varying doses for renal tubular acidosis, and to achieve urine alkalization, it can be given IV for some intoxications like salicylate overdose and to prevent contrast-induced nephropathy.
+Sodium bicarbonate administration can be at varying doses for renal tubular acidosis, and to achieve urine alkalization, it can be given IV for some intoxications such as salicylate overdose and as a preventative measure against contrast-induced nephropathy.